 Bringing a new life into the world is a miraculous journey.
-However, more than 1,800 babies every year need a little more medical attention after birth and are admitted to the UPMC Magee-Womens Hospital Neonatal Intensive Care Unit (NICU).
+However, 1,900 babies every year need a little more medical attention after birth and are admitted to the UPMC Magee-Womens Hospital Neonatal Intensive Care Unit (NICU).
 The NICU at Magee supplies critically ill newborns with specialized, advanced neonatal medical treatment.

 The NICU at Magee is equipped with a total of 77 beds, consisting of 48 private bays, and three open-bay pods (located within the NICU, on the 2700 unit, and on the 2800 unit).
 This makes it the largest NICU in the country with private bays that utilize solid walls instead of glass or curtains.
-The privacy of these walls enhances Magee’s family centered care philosophy and allows for increased family interaction with baby, nurses and support staff.
+The privacy of these walls enhances Magee’s family centered care philosophy and allows for increased family interaction with baby, nurses, and support staff.
 With its own triage area, the NICU is able to stabilize newly admitted patients before being transferred into a private room.

 For more information, call the NICU at 877-641-4704.